vidnyte/catinder/README.md

 ## Created by Erkka Virtanen ( vidnyte )

+Developed during one weekend.
-This single-page-application showcases a fluid and responsive user interface for viewing different cat breeds.
-You can also save your favorite ones for later viewing!
+This single page React application showcases a fluid and responsive user interface for viewing different cat breeds.
+You can search for you favorite cat breed or filter breeds by their origin country and temperaments.
+After finding your favorites you can save them for later viewing!

+## Features

+- Responsive mobile friendly design
+- Multiple language support built-in
+- Random cat breed feature
+- Saving favorite breeds to browser's localStorage for later sessions
+- Fluid animations and snappy design

+## Easter Egg!

-An Easter Egg! - Try clicking on the Red Lounging Cat to change the language!
+- Clicking the Catinder logo TWO times to change the language!
 Meow!

-Developed with the help of the following libraries and apis:
+## Thanks to and developed with the help of the following libraries and APIs:

 - The Cat API
   https://thecatapi.com/